Growth & Care

 Alpine Currant is recommended for the following landscape applications:

 Mass Planting, Hedges/Screening, General Garden Use

-Alpine Currant has green foliage throughout the season.
+Alpine Currant has rich green deciduous foliage on a plant with a round habit of growth.
 The lobed leaves turn yellow in fall.
-The flowers are not ornamentally significant.
 It produces red berries from late spring to early summer.